groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/release-notes/release-notes-2019/groupdocs.watermark-for-.net-19.5.1-release-notes.md

 There are the following features, enhancements, and bug fixes in this release:

-*   Exception in Version19.5 "Stream was not writable" raised on saving after watermarking
+* Exception in Version 19.5 "Stream was not writable" raised on saving after watermarking

 ### All Changes